 Choosing the right platform for your organization

-There’s so much more to think about as well when it comes to choosing a platform, including accessibility and analytics, but these evaluating your CMS options by these 10 features (at a minimum) will help set you up for success today and in the future.
+There’s so much more to think about as well when it comes to choosing a platform, including accessibility and analytics, but evaluating your CMS options by these 10 features (at a minimum) will help set you up for success today and in the future.

 If you’re still not sure what platform is right for you, reach out.
 We’ve helped healthcare organizations pick the right CMS for them based on their unique needs, team skillsets, and technology stack — and we’d be happy to help your organization evaluate potential solutions.